lydianlights/portfolio-site/README.md

 * This project is powered by [ASP .NET Core v1.1.2](https://docs.microsoft.com/en-us/aspnet/core/).
 * This project uses [Entity Framework Core v1.1.2](https://github.com/aspnet/EntityFrameworkCore) as an ORM database manager.
+* This project depends on NodeJs
+* This project uses Gulp as a build manager

 ## Known Bugs